Updated on – 03 Jan 2022

 Recipe: Take five to six tablespoon of solid shea butter and boil it until it melts.
 Once shea butter is cooled, add three to four tablespoons of coconut oil and three tablespoons of essential oil of your choice.
 Whip the mixture until it forms a creamy texture.
 Store the cream in shade.

 #3.
 Ginger-Rice Detox Body Scrub

 A natural scrub benefits your skin by removing dull, dead skin cells to give you radiant skin underneath.
 The rice grains are an excellent natural exfoliant and starch in rice helps in soothing your skin.

 Coconut milk in the scrub hydrates your skin.
-Ginger has anti-inflammatory properties that reduce itchiness and detoxifies the skin.
+Ginger has anti-inflammatory properties that reduce itchiness and detoxify the skin.